Harvard-CS-1200/cs1200/fall2025/faq.md

 First, it's worth noting that for exams proofs of correctness will usually follow very fixed structures that we cover in lecture / problem sets -- for example pretty much all correctness proofs on the final will just be for an NP-completeness or unsolvability proof which we'll drill.
 However, problem sets can require a little more adaptation. <br>

-In general this is a hard question to answer -- there's no formula for proving that an algorithm/reduction is correct, and I would say it's probably more accurate to say that correctness is a combination of pattern recognition (seeing when you can apply established techniques) and adaptation (recognizing when you need to adapt techniques to accommodate for edge cases / unique situations).
+In general, this is a hard question to answer -- there's no formula for proving that an algorithm/reduction is correct, and I would say it's probably more accurate to say that correctness is a combination of pattern recognition (seeing when you can apply established techniques) and adaptation (recognizing when you need to adapt techniques to accommodate for edge cases / unique situations).
 Hopefully by doing the psets you've gained a little bit of both! <br>

 However, for this class we actually don't introduce that many new patterns.
 By outlining a few patterns + examples you'll probably be pretty well-equipped to tackle most things we throw at you.
 Here's a preliminary attempt at doing that: <br>